The neverhpfilter package consists of 2

 panels = 'lines(gdp_10yr["1980/"][,3], type="h", on=NA)')

-These functions give you an avenue to filter econometric time series
+These functions filter econometric time series into

-and cycle
+trend and cycle components.
+Further, these

-estimation issues associated with the head
+estimation issues associated with the beginning and end of those

-portions of those generated by the HP-filter.
+generated by the HP-filter.